CHTC/Articles/2025-2-27-record-ospool-contributing-institutions.md

     <figcaption>Photo Credit: Library of Congress</figcaption>
   </figure>
   <p>
-    After integrating into the OSPool 2023, <a href="https://osg-htc.org/services/open_science_pool/institutions?institution=North+Carolina+State+University">North Carolina State University</a> has supported over 45 different projects at various institutions including Carnegie-Mellon University, The University of Rutgers, Wayne State University and more.
+    After integrating into the OSPool in 2023, <a href="https://osg-htc.org/services/open_science_pool/institutions?institution=North+Carolina+State+University">North Carolina State University</a> has supported over 45 different projects at various institutions including Carnegie-Mellon University, The University of Rutgers, Wayne State University and more.
   </p>
 </div>